MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Pwsh.md

 ### -NonInteractive | -noni

-Does not present an interactive prompt to the user.
-Any attempts to use interactive features, like `Read-Host` or confirmation prompts, result in statement-terminating errors.
+This switch is used to create sessions that shouldn't require user input.
+This is useful for scripts that run in scheduled tasks or CI/CD pipelines.
+Any attempts to use interactive features, like `Read-Host` or confirmation prompts, result in statement terminating errors rather than hanging.

 ### -NoProfile | -nop